-660-95 Signs in MX-D and GX-D Zones
+660-101 Signs in MX-D and GX-D Zones

-Lots occupied by single-purpose residential buildings in MX-D and GX-D zones are subject to the sign regulations that apply in N, MX-N, and GX-N zones (see 660-93).
+Lots occupied by single-purpose residential buildings in MX-D and GX-D zones are subject to the sign regulations that apply in N, MX-N, and GX-N zones (see 660-99).
 All other lots in MX-D and GX-D zones are subject to the regulations of this section.

-660-95.B ATTACHED SIGNS
+660-101.B ATTACHED SIGNS

-(1) Buildings in MX-D and GX-D zones may include one or more wall, awning or projecting on-premises signs.
-A projecting or awning sign may project up to 6 feet from

-660-95 Signs in MX-D and GX-D Zones

-- the face of a building, provided all other requirements are met. - (2) The total area of attached signs may not exceed 3 square feet per linear foot of building frontage, not to exceed 300 square feet of sign area per building frontage. - (3) For walls of buildings that do not have frontage on a street but have entrance facades or frontage on an alley, the total area of allowable wall signs may not exceed one square foot per linear foot of building frontage, not to exceed 100 square feet of sign area per building frontage.
-This provision does not apply to single-purpose residential buildings.
+- (1) Buildings in MX-D and GX-D zones may include one or more wall, awning or projecting on-premises signs.
+A projecting or awning sign may project up to 6 feet from the face of a building, provided all other requirements are met. - (2) The total area of attached signs may not exceed 3 square feet per linear foot of building frontage, not to exceed 300 square feet of sign area per building frontage. - (3) For walls of buildings that do not have frontage on a street but have entrance facades or frontage on an alley, the total area of allowable wall signs may not exceed one square foot per linear foot of building frontage, not to exceed 100 square feet of sign area per building frontage.
+This provision does not apply to singlepurpose residential buildings.

-660-95.C LIVE ENTERTAINMENT VENUE SIGNS
+660-101.C LIVE ENTERTAINMENT VENUE SIGNS